New Source to Target experience

 Reload metadata

-The Reload Metadata options for refreshing schema metadata within Data Integration.
+The Reload Metadata option is used to refresh schema metadata within Data Integration.
 You can choose to:

 -